ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/reference-architecture-pattern-ROKS-resiliency.md

 {: toc-version="1.0"}

 The Red Hat OpenShift architecture is deployed on VPC servers across three availability zones within a region.
-The compatible and recommended nodes that are available for Red Hat OpenShift on {{site.data.keyword.Bluemix_notm}} – Virtual Servers Instances Shared are used for worker nodes to run stateful applications in a production environment.
+From the IBM cloud catalog select from the compatible and recommended nodes that are available for Red Hat OpenShift on {{site.data.keyword.Bluemix_notm}} Worker pools are classified as flavours of CPU, memory and operating system characteristics.
+Choose the flavour best suited to your use case. – Virtual Servers Instances Shared are used for worker nodes to run stateful applications in a production environment.

 ![Red Hat OpenShift Multi zone cluster](image/ROKScluster.svg)

 High-performance auxiliary storage, 10 IOPS Block, is used to and attached to worker nodes.
 Portworx Enterprise, an SDS – Software Defined Storage, is setup in the cluster across three zones by using a Converged architecture, compute, and storage in the same node.
-Built-in internal key-value database (KVDB) is used for Portworx cluster.
+Built-in internal key-value database (KVDB) is used for the Portworx cluster.

 ![Portworx deployment architecture hyperconverged](image/Cluster.svg)